-bottom: The revised scheme by Behnisch Architekten replaced the curtain-wall with a more effective wall assembly. expectation of what to achieve.
+bottom: The revised scheme by Behnisch Architekten replaced the curtain-wall with a more effective wall assembly. environmental conditions are predicted, then there is an expectation of what to achieve.
 Whereas, if there are no predictions, it probably was not discussed and there is no expectation.
 Failing to have this conversation is probably a failure of the design process.